On Newton's identities in positive characteristic: Introduction

-The importance of the elementary symmetric polynomials is made evident by the following theorem (cf. Theorem \ref{fundthmR}): \begin{theorem} Let $K$ be any field.
+The importance of the elementary symmetric polynomials is made evident by the following classical result (cf.~Theorem~\ref{fundthmR}): \begin{theorem} Let $K$ be any field.
 Then the $K$-algebra of symmetric polynomials in $n$ variables is equal to $K[e_1,\ldots,e_n]$. \end{theorem}

-The power polynomials are related to the elementary symmetric polynomials via Newton's identities:
+The power polynomials are related to the elementary symmetric polynomials via Newton's identities \cite[p.23]{mcdon}: